-3.4.2 Haulm weight per plot
+3.4.2 Haulm weight

 Table 4 shows the haulm weight per plot as affected by the interaction of variety, planting date, and plant density.
 Groundnut variety and plant density both had a significant effect (P<0.05) on haulm weight in each year.
 In 2022, Yenyawoso produced the highest mean haulm weight, while in vice versa in 2023.
 High plant density consistently resulted in the greatest haulm weight per plot in both seasons, outperforming the medium- and low-density treatments.
 Haulm weight in 2023 was also significantly higher than in 2022.
 The combined effect of variety, planting date, and plant density, however, did not significantly influence haulm weight per plot in either year.